 We flew London Luton to Keflavik (KEF) with Easyjet which cost £55 each there and £78 back.
 We paid extra for front row seats which included priority boarding and a personal item in addition to our main carry on.
 It would have been cheaper if we’d booked further in advance.
 I booked our whole Iceland trip three weeks before.

-From the US there are cheap flights with WOW Air, or you can get a free stopover when travelling with Icelandair between North America and Europe.
+From the US there are no longer cheap flights with WOW Air (the airline shut down in 2019), but you can get a free stopover when travelling with Icelandair between North America and Europe.

 52% of total. £168/ $220 a day